TK Eligibility in California Chart by DOB

 Is my child eligible for TK?

-Now, you might be wondering if or when your child will be eligible for TK, this is what you’ll find on the California Department of Education website:
+Now, you might be wondering if or when your child will be eligible for TK, this is what you’ll find on the California Department of Education website.
+It’s definitely not a transitional kindergarten age calculator, but a four-bullet point riddle rather:

-• In 2022–23, TK students are eligible if they turn 5 years old between September 2 and February 2
+• In 2022–23, TK students are eligible if they turn 5 years old beetween September 2 and February 2

 • In 2023–24, TK students are eligible if they turn 5 between September 2 and April 2